-For more information about the consolidation rules, visit our website or for technical enquiries, phone the Tax Reform Infoline on 13 28 74.
+For more information about the consolidation rules, visit our website or for technical enquiries, phone the Tax Reform Infoline on 13 24 78 (see also page 3).

 General value shifting regime

 Value shifting generally occurs when a dealing or transaction between two parties is not at market value and results in the value of one asset decreasing and (usually) the value of another asset increasing.